 It turns out the competition between the two networks for ratings superiority was just as intense as the helmet-rattling game played on the field.
 Tensions were so high leading up to game day that a fence had to be built in between the CBS and NBC production trucks to keep everyone separate.
 The more familiar NFL broadcast team over on CBS won the ratings war that day, beating NBC’s feed by just a bit over 2 million viewers.

-The cheapest price for a Super Bowl 52 ticket is currently hovering around $3000, but frankly, you could probably charge people double that and the game would be a guaranteed sellout.
+The cheapest price for a Super Bowl LIII ticket—which will take place on February 2, 2019—is currently hovering between $2500 and $3000, but frankly, you could probably charge people double that and the game would still be a guaranteed sellout.
 The first Super Bowl, however, didn’t quite have that same cachet behind it.
 With tickets averaging around $12, the AFL-NFL World Championship Game couldn’t manage to sell out the Los Angeles Memorial Coliseum in 1967.
 It’s still the only Super Bowl not to fill up its venue.